 “The NRF continues to advocate for the Combating Organized Retail Crime Act in Congress to support retailers and to streamline coordination across local, state and federal agencies and jurisdictions to detect and disrupt organized retail crime groups.”

-However, many retail stores, already battling online giants like Amazon for in-store sales, increasingly find that locked-in products are not helping their cause.
+However, many retail stores, already battling online giants such as Amazon for in-store sales, increasingly find that locked-in products are not helping their cause.

-“Most shoppers don’t want to be bothered flagging down a store clerk when a product they want to buy is locked up,” said Consumer World founder Edgar Dworsky in their press release.
+“Most shoppers don’t want to be bothered flagging down a store clerk when a product they want to buy is locked up,” Consumer World founder Edgar Dworsky said in a statement from the company.

 “And at stores like Target, where many health and beauty aids are under lock and key, how do you read product labels and compare items often in different cases with a clerk hovering over you?”